intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_linux_gpu.md

 ```

 >[!IMPORTANT]
-> Please make sure you restart the machine after all the prerequistes step finish:
+> Please make sure to reboot the machine after all the prerequiste steps are complete:
 >
 > ```bash
 > sudo reboot